 \section{Model Inference Details}

-Model inference was conducted in a Python (3.12.2) environment, with the main packages including \texttt{transformers} (4.48.0) and \texttt{torch} (2.2.0).
-To ensure experimental reproducibility, the temperature was set to 0.
-Model inference precision was set to FP32, and experiments were conducted on a single A800 GPU.
+Model inference is conducted in a Python (3.12.2) environment, with the main packages including \texttt{transformers} (4.48.0) and \texttt{torch} (2.2.0).
+To ensure experimental reproducibility, the temperature is set to 0.
+Model inference precision is set to FP32, and experiments are conducted on a single A800 GPU.